ajwill85/grc-ai-governance-serverless/PROJECT_STATUS.md

 This project is **complete and ready** for:
 - ✅ Portfolio inclusion
 - ✅ GitHub publication
-- ✅ Job application reference
-- ✅ Interview demonstration
+- ✅ Technical demonstration
 - ✅ Blog post/article
 - ✅ LinkedIn showcase
+- ✅ Open source contribution

 **Congratulations!** You now have a comprehensive, production-ready AWS AI Governance Framework that demonstrates exactly the skills organizations look for in a GRC Engineer (AI & Privacy).